top of page

 Understanding the Tax Rate

-Public school taxes involve two figures which divide the school district’s budget into two “buckets.”
 The first is the Maintenance & Operations (M&O) budget, also known as the General Fund.
-The M&O fund is used to pay for the day-to-day operations of a district and includes items such as salaries, utilities, food, gas, supplies, etc. Approximately 80 percent of Springtown ISD’s M&O budget is spent on personnel salaries, benefits, and related costs.
+The M&O fund is used to pay for the day-to-day operations of a district and includes items such as salaries, utilities, food, gas, supplies, etc.

 The second is the Interest & Sinking (I&S) budget or Debt Service.
 This fund is used to repay debt for capital improvements approved by voters through bond elections.
 As a comparison, this fund is similar to a mortgage or home improvement loan.
 I&S funds may only be used to repay debt.